johnbintz/jasmine-headless-webkit/README.md

 Run your specs at sonic boom speed!
 No pesky reload button or page rendering slowdowns!

 http://johnbintz.github.com/jasmine-headless-webkit/ has the most up-to-date information on using this project.
-You can see the source of that site on the gh-pages fork.
+You can see the source of that site on the gh-pages branch.

 ## License